What is the Secondary School Program?

 Why Choose Harvard’s Secondary School Program?

 Are you ready for the experience of a lifetime?
-At Harvard’s Secondary School Program, you will challenge yourself academically, meet new friends from around the world, and expand your perspective and horizons!
+Prepare for your future at Harvard’s Secondary School Program.
+Challenge yourself academically, meet new friends from around the world, and expand your perspective and horizons!